MacLeodDevelopment/andrewmacleod-dot-com/StaticSite/experience/principal-engineer-parexel.md

 ## Sensors

-I was recruited to Parexel to lead a team tasked with designing and building a system to capture data from portable and wearable clinical devices, at scale.
+I was recruited to Parexel to lead a team tasked with designing and building a system to capture data from portable and wearable clinical devices at scale.